wusai2333/trib/doc/labs.md

 ## Programming Language

 You will write the labs in Google's [golang](http://golang.org).
-It is a young language at somewhere between C/C++ and Python.
+It is a young language with a language syntax at somewhere between C/C++ and Python.
 It comes with a very rich standard library, and also language-level support for light-weight concurrent semantics like *go routines* and *channels*.

 Here is some key documentation on the language: